 Provide brief explanation for strategies not selected and how you plan to address their incorporation.

-In the future, the West Branch Area School District will refine the use of a number of initiatives, including: data warehouse, formal data meetings and scheduled data days.
+In the future, the West Branch Area School District will refine the use of formal data meetings and scheduled data days.

 Distribution of Summative Assessment Results